V-Uzunov/BestBulgarianMovies/README.md

-# Best Bulgarian Movies - ASP .NET Core MVC Web Application with Entity Framework Core.
+# Best Bulgarian Movies
+ASP .NET Core MVC Web Application with Entity Framework Core.

-This is catalog for best Bulgarian movies you must see before you die...
+This is catalog with reviews for best Bulgarian movies you must see before you die...